MauroDiNuzzo/slp/readme.md

 ## Other examples

-Here I provide few examples with problems expressed both in natural language and in SLP.
+Here I provide few examples with problems expressed both in natural language and in Prolog.
 I have crafted problems for which several large language models (LLMs) would often fail to provide correct responses (I haven't attempted "prompt engineering", as the outcome might depend on subtleties).

 ### Example 1